zd3sf/esphome-docs/components/rf_bridge.rst

 ----------------------------

 With this configuration option you can write complex automations whenever a code is received.
-To use the code, use a :ref:`lambda <config-lambda>` template, the code and the corresponding protocol timings are available inside that lambda under the variables named ``code``, ``sync``, ``high`` and ``low``.
+To use the code, use a :ref:`lambda <config-lambda>` template.
+The code and the corresponding protocol timings are available inside that lambda under the variables named ``code``, ``sync``, ``high`` and ``low``.